Pointwise convergence in nilmanifolds along smooth functions of polynomial growth: Introduction and main results

-Theorems \ref{equidistribution} and \ref{pointwise} extend the equidistribution results in \cite{Fraeq}, where the functions $a_1,...,a_k$ were assumed to have distinct growth rates and satisfy the growth conditions $t^{k_i}\log t \prec a_i(t)\prec t^{k_i+1}$, where $k_i$ are positive integers.
-In \cite{Richter}, a similar theorem was proven under a linear independence condition on the functions $a_1,...,a_k$ and all of their derivatives.
-As an example, the previous results in the literature do not cover the pair of functions $(t\log t,t^2\sqrt{ \log t})$.
-More generally, our theorem concerns all families of functions of the form $\sum_{i=1}^{k} c_it^{a_i}(\log t)^{b_i}$, where $a_i>0$ and $b_i,c_i\in \R$, assuming, of course, that the linear combinations of the involved functions satisfy either \eqref{P1} or \eqref{P2}.
-However, there are cases covered in the results of \cite{Richter} that do not follow from the methods of this article.
-These examples concern functions that grow slower than fractional powers $t^c$, such as $\log^A t$ for $A>0$ or $\exp(\sqrt{\log t})$.
-An example that is not covered by Theorem \ref{pointwise} is the pair of functions $(\log ^2 t, t^{3/2})$ (although this one follows from the results in \cite{Richter}).
+Theorems \ref{equidistribution} and \ref{pointwise} extend the equidistribution result of Theorem \ref{Fratheorem} from \cite{Fraeq}, where the functions $a_1,...,a_k$ were assumed to have different growth rates and satisfy the growth condition in \eqref{Fragrowthcondition}.
+On the other hand, our results are complementary to the results in \cite{Richter}, in the sense that both Theorem \ref{equidistribution} and Theorem \ref{Richtertheorem} each cover collections of functions that are not implied by the other one.
+The main difference between our results and the results in the previous literature (in the case of general $k$) is that prior results did not cover functions in the range $t^{\ell}\prec a(t)\ll t^{\ell}\log t$, where $\ell$ is a positive integer.
+Our method circumvents this restriction and can handle all families of functions of the form $\sum_{i=1}^{k} c_it^{a_i}(\log t)^{b_i}$, where $a_i>0$ and $b_i,c_i\in \R$ (assuming, of course, that the linear combinations of the involved functions satisfy either \eqref{P1} or \eqref{P2}).
+However, our method has a drawback.
+As we stated, there are cases covered in the results of \cite{Richter} that do not follow from the arguments present in this paper.
+These examples concern functions that grow slower than fractional powers $t^{\delta}$, such as the function $\log^c t$ for $c>0$ or the function $\exp(\sqrt{\log t})$.
+An example that is not covered by Theorem \ref{pointwise} is the pair of functions $(\log ^2 t, t^{3/2})$.
+However, this last pair of functions can be covered by the results in \cite{Richter}.
+We shall discuss the techniques and limitations of our proof in depth below (Subsection 1.3).

-Using the above theorem and the results in \cite{tsinas} on characteristic factors, we get a mean convergence result for multiple ergodic averages.
-Since the seminorm estimates for such averages were proven in \cite{tsinas} under the assumption that the Hardy field $\mathcal{H}$ was closed under composition and compositional inversion of functions, we assume in the following theorem that $\mathcal{H}$ has this property.
-An example of a Hardy field that contains the field $\mathcal{LE}$ and has this property can be found in \cite[Section 2]{tsinas}
+Combining Theorem \ref{pointwise} and the results in \cite{tsinas} on characteristic factors, we get a mean convergence result for multiple ergodic averages.
+Since the seminorm estimates for such averages were established in \cite{tsinas} under particular assumptions on our Hardy field $\mathcal{H}$, these have to be incorporated into our statement.
+We will not need to use these assumptions anywhere else in this article, however.